christiandpg/cypress-web-automation/README.md

 [![CI](https://github.com/christiandpg/cypress-web-automation/actions/workflows/cypress.yml/badge.svg?branch=main)](https://github.com/christiandpg/cypress-web-automation/actions/workflows/cypress.yml)
 ## 🔍 Overview

-This project contains automated tests for the DuckDuckGo search functionality using Cypress.
-The tests validate the search results and ensure the application behaves as expected when interacting with the UI elements.
+This project contains automated tests for the SaudeDemo checkout functionality using Cypress.
+The adds a random product to the cart and performs the checkout, ensuring the application behaves as expected when interacting with the UI elements.
 There is also an additional API test that performs a GET request and checks information in the response.

 ## 📦 Features

-- **Search Functionality**: Tests the search capability of DuckDuckGo and verifies that results contain the expected search term.
+- **Add to Cart Functionality**: Tests the capability of SauceDemo to add a product to the cart.
-- **Region Filtering**: Validates the region filter dropdown and checks that there are sufficient options available.
+- **Complete the Checkout Functionality**: Validates the checkout works as expected.

 ## 🛠️ Prerequisites